 The Joslin Diabetes Center published an article about a new way to report your A1C so you can translate that number to the numbers you see on your monitor.

 This is your eAG, or estimated average glucose.

-So what does it mean to you when your doctor says your A1C is 8%?
-According to the Joslin article an A1C of 8% means your eAG is 183, which means your blood sugars run usually between 147 to 217.
+So what does it mean when your doctor says your A1C is 8 percent?
+According to the Joslin article, an A1C of 8 percent means your eAG is 183, which means your blood sugars usually run between 147 to 217.

-My last A1C was 7.6%.
-This means my blood sugars run between 140 to 200 on average through the day.
-The lowest A1C I've ever had was 6.2% and the highest I've had was a few years ago when I started college, at 8.4%.
+My last A1C was 7.6 percent.
+This means my blood sugars run between 140 to 200 on average throughout the day.
+The lowest A1C I've ever had was 6.2 percent, and the highest I've had was a few years ago when I started college, at 8.4 percent.

-**Here's a chart for your A1C readings translated to your eAG:
+Here's a chart of A1C readings translated to eAG:

-So, if your A1C is 11%, your average glucose reading is 269, which means ninty-five percent of the day your blood sugar is somewhere between 217 to 314.
+So, if your A1C is 11 percent, your average glucose reading is 269, which means 95 percent of the day, your blood sugar is between 217 to 314.

-Numbers like those makes it much more difficult to ignore that 11% We all know we can't be feeling very well or be treating our bodies very well if our blood sugars are between 200 and 300 every day.
-That stress on our body and the continual accumulation of the AGEs I meantioned earlier, will take their toll over time.
+Numbers like these make it much more difficult to ignore that 11 percent.
+We all know we can't be feeling well or treating our bodies well if our blood sugars are between 200 and 300 every day.
+That stress on our body, and the continual accumulation of AGE, will take a toll over time.

 There have been times in my life when I was surprised that my A1C was as high as it was, and there were other times when I knew it was a direct result of how well or how poorly I was managing my blood sugars.

-Like I said earlier, at different points in my life my A1C has been awesome, below 6.5%, and when life got a little crazy, like my first year in college, it was up in the 8% range!
+Like I said earlier, at different points in my life my A1C has been awesome, below 6.5 percent, and when life got a little crazy, like my first year in college, it was up in the 8 percent range!
 Everything is temporary.
 If you're willing to make an effort, learn more about your disease and consider yourself a lifelong work-in-progres, you wil see the results!